 When there is little competition, there is little debate about issues that matter to voters.
 When voters don’t have a choice in an election, many don’t become engaged in the process at all and democracy suffers.

 Q: Has any research been done on the subject of independent redistricting?

 A: Yes.
 “Partisan Advantage and Competitiveness in Illinois Redistricting,” published by the Paul Simon Public Policy Institute, explains why the Illinois legislative redistricting process is broken and offers solutions.
 The report was researched and written by Kent Redfield, professor emeritus at University of Illinois at Springfield, and Cynthia Canary, former executive director of the Illinois Campaign for Political Reform.
 The paper was written originally for CHANGE Illinois.
 Click HERE for the report.

 Additionally, “Redistricting Reformed,” a 2014 briefing paper by CHANGE Illinois, summarizes what happened in states where redistricting reform became a reality.
-The authors are Nicholas Stephanopoulos, assistant professor of law at the University of Chicago Law School, and Ruth Greenwood, staff attorney at the Chicago Lawyers’ Committee for Civil Rights Under Law.
+The authors are Nicholas Stephanopoulos, assistant professor of law at the University of Chicago Law School, and Ruth Greenwood, senior legal counsel at Campaign Legal Center.
 Click HERE to see the paper.

 Finally, reports and transcripts of panel discussions from the Paul Simon Public Policy Institute’s 2013 symposium: “Who Hold the Crayons?
 How Other States Draw Their Legislative District Lines” can be found HERE.

 ABOUT THE PATH FORWARD:

 Q: What happened to the citizens’ initiative to get a redistricting reform measure on the ballot last November?